-Written / directed by Hernan Jimenez; additional key cast features Ken Jeong, Marc Bendavid, Parker Posey, Beau Bridges…
+Written/directed by Hernan Jimenez; additional key cast features Ken Jeong, Marc Bendavid, Parker Posey and Beau Bridges.

-This kind of seems like a good ‘new beginnings’ type of film.
-Intrigued to see Jeong in a seemingly non-comedy role.
+This seems like a good ‘new beginnings’ type of film.
+I’m looking forward to seeing Jeong in a seemingly non-comedy role.

 Candus Churchill, C. Ernst Harth, Susan Hogan, Scott Hylands, Holly James, Kathleen Munroe, Kathleen Munroe, Parker Posey, Paula Shaw, Andy Thompson, Jackie Tohn and Mel Tuck also star.